 Vercel Analytics

-This is our one "not-free" tool, and I'm including it because it's bundled with Vercel Pro at $20/month — which we're already paying for hosting.
+This is the one line item that isn't free.
+It's included because it's bundled with Vercel Pro at $20 a month, a plan already needed for hosting.

 What We Track